How including an insights proposal differentiates Marketing Agencies at the pitch stage.

-Why Round Tables and Sapio?
+Why Round Tables with Sapio?

-The host or moderator of a roundtable discussion needs to be articulate, confident sufficiently knowledgeable about the subject area to ask informed questions and know how to follow up on interesting themes while letting conversation flow.
+The host or moderator of a roundtable discussion needs to be articulate, confident and sufficiently knowledgeable about the subject area to ask informed questions and know how to follow up on interesting themes while letting conversation flow.
 Good facilitators don’t dominate, but encourage an interactive discussion that involves all the participants so people feel valued and included.
 In our experience less extroverted people often provide the most considered and insightful thoughts.
 Ultimately, using our emotional intelligence, we:

 - Tease out themes and patterns in the discussion.